Was there an earthquake today? Absolutely! There have been 125 earthquakes in the past 24 hours.

-The most recent earthquake was a 1.29 in Nuevo, CA at .
+The most recent earthquake was a 1.8 in King Salmon, Alaska at .

-The region with the most earthquakes today is Talkeetna, Alaska with 9 earthquakes.
+The region with the most earthquakes today is Pahala, Hawaii with 13 earthquakes.

 Remember to check out the daily quake map with the time lapse of today's earthquakes.